 - Displaying ads in their apps

-- Keeping logs and selling user information to third-parties
+- Keeping logs and selling user information to third parties

 Is it legal to use a VPN?

 While VPN usage is not inherently illegal, it can be used for illegal activities.
 VPNs encrypt your network, which is not illegal in most countries.
-However, VPNs also allow users to bypass geo-restrictions and torrent pirated content while anonymous.
+However, VPNs also allow users to bypass geo-restrictions and torrent pirated content while anonymously.
 Both of these activities are examples of illegal VPN usage.